-OUTREACH, EDUCATION AND TECHNICAL ASSISTANCE FOR AQUATIC AND RIPARIAN HABITAT AND ECOSYSTEMS
+OUTREACH AND EDUCATION FOR AQUATIC AND RIPARIAN HABITAT AND ECOSYSTEMS

-- 5. Enhance coordination and information sharing among regulators, scientists, educators and the public. - a.
+- 5. Enhance coordination and information sharing among regulators, scientists, educators, and the public. - a.
 Work with regional organizations to develop and disseminate outreach materials and offer public programs. - b.
 Collaborate with the Catskill Science Collaborative to hold events that engage the public in learning about the Catskill environment and the research occurring in the region. - c.
 Contribute to planning and delivery of the semi-annual Catskill Environmental Research & Monitoring conference for environmental scientists, resource managers, and other professionals. - 6.
-As feasible, involve watershed residents in macroinvertebrate sampling to make the water quality and habitat effects of stream restoration projects more visible to the public. - 7.
-Hold Stream Ecosystem Working Group meetings to advise the program on stream assessment, research, and monitoring needs.
+As feasible, involve watershed residents in macroinvertebrate sampling to make the water quality and habitat effects of stream restoration projects more visible to the public.

+- 7. Hold Stream Ecosystem Working Group meetings to advise the program on stream assessment, research, and monitoring needs.
 Work with the group to coordinate research, assessment, and monitoring projects in the Watershed (1-2 meetings per year, or as needed). - 8.
-Distribute the 2018 Research, Assessment & Monitoring Strategy for the Ashokan Watershed; a 10-year update to the 2007 Stream Ecosystem Research & Assessment Strategy for the Upper Esopus Creek.
-Review and update the Strategy every five years. - 9.
+Distribute the 2018 Research, Assessment & Monitoring Strategy for the Ashokan Watershed; a 10year update to the 2007 Stream Ecosystem Research & Assessment Strategy for the Upper Esopus Creek.
+Begin a five-year review and update of the Strategy. - 9.
 Participate in the inter-basin Riparian Buffers Working Group, quarterly Catskill Streams Buffer Initiative meetings, and Catskill Regional Invasive Species Partnership meetings as possible. - 10.
 Coordinate with NYC DEP to better understand the impacts of changes in Schoharie Reservoir releases on Esopus Creek stream flow quantity, temperature, water quality, and potential impacts on the fishery.

-Ashokan Watershed SMIP Projects Supporting Aquatic and Riparian Habitat and Ecosystem Assessment (Active 2020)
+Ashokan Watershed SMIP Projects Supporting Aquatic and Riparian Habitat and Ecosystem Assessment (Active 2022)